More Than Willpower

-Addiction is rarely about willpower.
-For most people struggling with addictive behaviour, the pattern persists not because they lack discipline but because something in their internal system is being managed by that behaviour.
-Understanding what that something is changes the entire approach to working with it.
+Recovery is not just about willpower.
+For most people struggling with addictive behaviour, the pattern persists not because they lack discipline or self-awareness, but because something in their internal world is being managed by that behaviour.
+The behaviour is not the problem.
+It is a solution to a problem that has never been properly addressed.

-I am a Level 2 trained IFS therapist and PACFA-registered clinical counsellor with seven years of practice.
-I work with addiction using Internal Family Systems (IFS) therapy, an approach that treats addictive behaviour not as a character flaw or a disease of the will but as a protective response to pain that has not yet been addressed at its source.
+I specialise in working with individuals in Sydney and online experiencing addiction and compulsive behaviour, using Internal Family Systems (IFS) therapy — an approach that treats addictive patterns not as character flaws or failures of will, but as protective responses to pain that has not yet been reached at its source.

 What This Can Help With

-IFS does not distinguish between substance addictions and process or behavioural addictions in its approach.
-Both involve firefighter parts managing exile pain, and both respond to the same quality of compassionate internal inquiry.
-Addiction frequently co-occurs with trauma and depression, and these often share the same underlying exile dynamics.
+IFS does not distinguish between substance addictions and behavioural addictions in its approach.
+Both involve reactive parts managing deeper pain, and both respond to the same quality of compassionate internal inquiry.
+You do not need to have reached a crisis point to benefit from this work, and abstinence is not a precondition for beginning.

 Session Details and Fees